Kids' WB: 1995–99: Early years

+At launch, 30% of the network's 78 affiliates cleared the block for Sundays.
+The total sum of the stations carrying the block, as affiliates of the network, accounted for 83% of the population.
+Plans for a weekday morning block started in early 1996, mirroring a similar move from UPN Kids; the block was set to start in 1997.

+For its second season in 1996, the first batch of new shows joined: two series from Warner Bros., Superman: The Animated Series and Road Rovers, as well as WB-Nelvana copro Waynehead created by Damon Wayans.
+Road Rovers was produced without the help of Steven Spielberg.
+During the summer months of 1996, a promotional campaign with Best Western was held to promote the upcoming Superman series, which included a limited promotional poster of the character in the months of August and September, when television promotion for the series was set to begin.

 On September 1, 1997, a weekday morning block was added from 7:00 a.m. to 8:00 a.m. and the weekday afternoon block was extended by one hour, running from 3:00 p.m. to 5:00 p.m.
-However, WGN's superstation feed, as well as some WB affiliates, had to wait until the next day, as they preempted the blocks to carry The Jerry Lewis MDA Labor Day Telethon.
-Some WB affiliates (such as WPIX in New York City, KTLA in Los Angeles and KWGN-TV in Denver, Colorado) aired the weekday morning block in conjunction with the weekday afternoon block, extending it to three hours, running from 2:00 p.m. to 5:00 p.m.
+However, selected WB affiliates and WGN's superstation feed would not begin airing the morning block until the following day, due to local preemptions caused by preexisting commitments to air The Jerry Lewis MDA Labor Day Telethon.
+Some areas (such as KTLA in Los Angeles) aired the weekday morning and afternoon lineups together as an expanded three-hour block, running from 2:00 to 5:00 p.m.
 On the same date, the block received an on-air rebranding – which included a revised logo and graphics package centered upon the Warner Bros.
 Studios lot theme that was also used in promotions for The WB's primetime programming during the network's first eight years on the air – which was developed by Riverstreet Productions, and lasted until 2005.